 The Group has several supplier contracts primarily for production and packaging services where minimum purchase commitments exist in the contract terms.
 The commitments are associated with contracts that are enforceable and legally binding and that specify significant terms, including fixed or minimum services to be purchased and fixed, minimum or variable price provisions.
-In 2024, the Group has continued to consolidate the use of co-packers and increase the utilization of expanded in-house manufacturing facilities.
-The lower allocation of volumes to co-packers in North America, and a volume adjustment related to a co-packer arrangement in Europe & International, resulted in volume shortfall expenses of \$2.5 million.
-For the three months ended March 31, 2023, the consolidated use of co-packers in North America resulted in volume shortfall expenses of \$1.8 million.
+For the six months ended June 30, 2024, volume adjustments related to co-packer arrangements in Europe & International and North America resulted in volume shortfall expenses of \$4.3 million.
 The shortfall expenses are presented in cost of goods sold in the consolidated statement of operations.